 What does it cost?

 Entry fees are paid once and make a significant contribution to future care that residents receive.
-Kendal contracts offer a refund on the entry fee, declining at 2% per month, should a resident die or terminate their contract within approximately 4 years of joining the community.
+Kendal contracts offer a refund on the entry fee, declining at 2% per month.
+A 50% Return of Capital option is available.

 Monthly fees cover the cost of delivering the contract services such as basic utilities, grounds-keeping and maintenance, fitness center and exercise classes, indoor heated pool, local transportation, housekeeping and linen service and a daily meal plan.
-These fees are adjusted annually as part of the budget process and historically rise no more than 3% each year.
+These fees are adjusted annually as part of the budget process.

 Is this a good financial fit for you?

 Try our easy-to-use calculator to find out which of Kendal at Ithaca’s residential options might be the best financial matches for you.

 Kendal at Ithaca is designed for older adults who are in good physical health and able to live independently.
 Since there are waiting lists for all sizes of units, we urge you to plan ahead.
 Kendal at Ithaca has procedures in place that make the process a bit easier and ensure fairness in our dealings with applicants.

 If you are interested in entering Kendal, you may join the Priority List by completing a Priority Reservation Agreement and making a deposit of $1,000.
 This deposit maintains your position on the Priority List in the order of the date the agreement and deposit are received.
 The Priority Deposit is fully refundable with interest if you withdraw from the List, and is deducted from your entry fee if you move in.
 Reserving a place on the Priority List is a preliminary step in applying for admission, and simply secures your position for possible future admission.